 There is no doubt that this Family List is an important resource since it provides the most recent information about Jewish residents of Kishinev.
-Much of it is in greater detail than all the previous revisions since, in most cases, it gives dates of birth, death and marriage.
+Much of it is in greater detail than all the previous revisions since, in most cases, it gives dates of birth, death and marriage, not just the years.
 But as described above, there are many instances where the information is either out-of-date or inconclusive.